|

 before Disney hired other writers to bring the project to completion.

-The script was made into Up Close and Personal a "feel
+The script was made into the utterly forgettable Up Close and

-good" vehicle for Robert Redford and Michelle Pfeiffer
+Personal, a "feel good" vehicle for Robert Redford –

-– nothing like the dark, amoral tale of psychological
+that bore little resemblance to the dark, amoral tale of

-disintegration Dunne and Didion first developed.
-Dunne relates the
+psychological disintegration Dunne and Didion first developed.
+Dunne

-saga of this transformation with a wicked eye and perfect pitch for
+relates the saga of this transformation with a wicked eye and perfect

-the absurdities and savage infighting of the film business.
-Detailing
+pitch for the absurdities and savage infighting of the film business.

-the meetings, rewrites, fights, firings, and distractions attendant
+Detailing the meetings, rewrites, fights, firings, and distractions

-to the making of a single picture, Monster offers a revealing
+attendant to the making of a single picture, Monster remains one of the best contemporary accounts of playing the

-look at film-making – from the first script meetings to the
+film-making – from the first script meetings to the finished

-finished products – illuminating the process with sagacity and
+products – illuminating the process with sagacity and raucous wit.

 What people say: